-- We have investigated the dynamical mechanisms that govern weather regimes with a blocking anticyclone in the North 495 Atlantic-European region (blocked regimes) during the 1979 - 2021 period of ERA5 reanalysis.
-A year-round perspective on weather regimes has been adopted (Grams et al., 2017).
-Our diagnostic framework comprises a piecewise PV tendency equation (Teubler and Riemer, 2021; Hauser et al., 2022b), which essentially quantifies the well-established PV perspective of mid-latitude dynamics (Hoskins et al., 1985), and projection of tendencies onto the regime patterns (e.g. Feldstein, 2002; Michel and Rivière, 2011).
-Advantages of projected tendencies are that they are directly related to the tendency of the re-500 spective weather regime index.
+We have investigated the dynamical mechanisms that govern weather regimes with a blocking anticyclone in the North Atlantic-European region (blocked regimes) during the 1979-2021 period of ERA5 reanalysis.
+A yearround perspective on weather regimes has been adopted (Grams et al., 2017).
+Our diagnostic framework comprises a piecewise PV tendency equation (Teubler and Riemer, 2021; Hauser et al., 2022b), which essentially quantifies the well-established PV perspective of mid-latitude dynamics (Hoskins et al., 1985), and a projection of tendencies onto the regime patterns (e.g., Feldstein, 2002; Michel and Rivière, 2011).
+Advantages of projected tendencies are that they are directly related to the tendency of the respective weather regime index.
 A major caveat of the projections is that they may not represent well the processes that occur in the vicinity of the regime pattern but in regions where the regime pattern is of small amplitude.
 Specifically, it has been demonstrated that this caveat limits the ability of the projections to capture amplification of negative PV anomalies, i.e., ridge amplification by divergent outflow prior to regime onset (Hauser et al., 2022b).
 We complement the projections by spatial (composite) maps of PV tendencies.
-We further complement the (local) piecewise PV perspective by diagnostics designed to more directly describe wave characteristics: the (synoptic-scale) Rossby wave envelope (Zimin et al., 2006; Wolf and Wirth,
+We further complement the (local) piecewise PV perspective by diagnostics designed to more directly describe wave characteristics: the (synopticscale) Rossby wave envelope (Zimin et al., 2006; Wolf and Wirth, 2015) and local finite-amplitude wave activity fluxes (Nakamura and Huang, 2018).